madbomb122/BlackViperScript/.github/ISSUE_TEMPLATE/Bug_report.md

 about: Create a report to help us improve

 ---
+**Question**
+Did you look at ReadMe,FAQ or issues to see if issue is already posted or fixed?

 **Describe the bug**
 A clear and concise description of what the bug is.